lin-jeffrey/CSCI169/README.md

 HW7: Implementing anonymous and curried functions using Scala.

-HW8: Exploring Scala's implementation of call by name and lists.
+HW8: Creating call by name functions and functions that handle lists in Scala.

 HW9: Using Scala's pattern matching and class inheritance.

+FinalProject: Building a To-Do List web application using React.